Mercy Medical Center’s Innovative Cancer Care

 Mercy also was named “high performing” in five of seven procedure and condition categories measured by the report.

-The Lung Center at Mercy — which handles patients with pleural mesothelioma — includes Dr. Albert Polito, chief of pulmonary medicine, and Dr. George Boyer, chief of the Department of Medicine.
+The Lung Center at Mercy — which treats patients with pleural mesothelioma — includes Dr. Albert Polito, chief of pulmonary medicine, and Dr. George Boyer, chief of the Department of Medicine.

 Peritoneal surface malignancies, including peritoneal mesothelioma, are handled by Dr. Sardi and Dr. Vadim Gushchin.
 Both are specialists in aggressive cytoreductive surgery, which often is used in conjunction with the innovative HIPEC procedure.